ADPKD and Diverticula

 Does it matter if I have diverticula?

 Usually, diverticula don’t cause symptoms or need treatment.
 However, if you have ADPKD and kidney failure, you could be more likely to get symptoms and complications of diverticular disease.
-Complications can include infections (called diverticulitis) or a tear in your bowel, which would need treatment.
+Complications can include infections (called diverticulitis), an abscess in the abdomen, sudden bleeding, or a tear in your bowel, which would need treatment.
 In a study, 1 in 5 people with ADPKD who had received a kidney transplant developed a diverticulitis infection over a 12-year period.

 Your doctor can explain symptoms to look out for and ways to reduce your risk of complications if you have diverticula.